canh25xp/GraduationThesis/OUTLINES.md

 In GecWeb, I provide three base systems and two system combination methods.
 The base systems I provide come from sequence tagging (GECToR).
-The combination methods I provide come from two approaches, edit-based (ESC) and text-based (MEMT) combination.
+The combination methods I provide come from two approaches: edit-based (ESC) and text-based (MEMT) combination.
 The performance of the base systems and the combination methods on the BEA-2019 development set, CoNLL-2014 test set, and BEA-2019 test set is presented in Table 1.
 The scores of the base systems are presented in the top part of the table while the scores of the combination methods when combining the three base systems are presented in the bottom part.

 ### GECToR

-GecWeb relies on the GECToR sequence tagging model to perform grammatical error by defining a set of token transformations.
+GecWeb relies on the GECToR sequence tagging model to perform grammatical errors by defining a set of token transformations.
 They defined two types of token transformations: basic transformations and g-transformations.
 The basic transformations include the keep, delete, and token-dependent append and replace transformations.
 The g-transformations are task-specific transformations such as merging two words, changing the verb form, changing the noun number, etc.